lems111/bittrex-node-client/README.md

 Notes to run the client
 =======================
 - Make sure that the node server is running to serve the files to the browser.
-All supporting files (bootstrap,jquery, etc) are served to the client from node_modules folder
+All supporting files (bootstrap,jquery, etc) are served to the client from the node_modules folder

 - When the page is loaded for the first time, click on 'Update Settings' and enter the api key and secret key to start trading - this information is only maintained in the browser local storage.
 Make sure to keep this information safe, in case the data is loss and needs to be re-entered.